cglorious/magic-mouse-frontend/notes.md

 [   ] persist to the database

 ## TODO
-- fetch data when lands load

 ## Notes
 - currently count is updating in redux
 - persist information to database
+- Land Container - option to fetch all attractions data